JacobeCode/Machine-Learning-Models-Research/README.md

 # Machine Learning - Models Research [Extra Trees + SVM]
-## Project was created in colaboration by Tymoteusz Macewicz and Jakub Gucik.
+## This project was created in colaboration - by Tymoteusz Macewicz and Jakub Gucik.

 ### Content